 print(b) # [7, 2, 3]

 In the example above, a and b have a shared reference to the same list object so a change to that list object affects both references.
 If the shared reference effects are not well understood, the change to b can cause unexpected results.

-[YAN]).
+For further discussion of aliasing, see 6.38 Deep vs shallow copying [YAN]).
+For further discussion of concurrent access to values, see 6.61 Concurrency - data access [CGX].

 The Python language, by design, allows for dynamic binding and rebinding.
 Because Python performs a syntactic analysis and not a semantic analysis (with one exception which is covered in clause 6.21 Namespace issues [BJL] Applicability to language) and because of the dynamic way in which variables are brought into a program at run-time, the Python language runtimes cannot warn that a variable is referenced but never assigned a value.
 The following code illustrates this: